Nam1707/insurance-claims-ML/README.md

 ## About the Data:

 The dataset provided here contains a comprehensive set of information crucial for assessing health insurance claims.
-It includes factors such as age, gender, Body Mass Index (BMI), blood pressure, diabetic status, number of children, region, smoking status, and claim amounts.
+It includes factors such as age, gender, Body Mass Index (BMI), blood pressure, their diabetic status, number of children, region, smoking status, and claim amounts.

 ## Getting Started: